hamidionline/core-plugins/README.md

 # core-plugins

-These are ALL the same Core Plugins for Jomres online booking system.
+These are ALL the Core Plugins for Jomres online booking system.

 https://www.jomres.net/